robinboncoeur/mygitblender/README.md

 # Poser Figure Shader

 **A bit of a preface**: I realise this README.md is a bit long... unfortunately, it does contain key information necessary for the script to run correctly. **Please take the time to read this carefully.** I hope to eventually make the script more error-friendly and user-friendly, but at the moment it is what it is.
+Also, this was previously called "Shaders-Addon", which wasn't particularly descriptive or even accurate, so if you're looking for that script, this is it (the newer version, that is).

-Shaders-Addon is a script to give Poser figures imported into Blender: skin, eyes and mouth shaders using an image set.
+**Poser Figure Shader** is a script to give Poser figures imported into Blender: skin, eyes and mouth shaders using an image set.
 These image sets are usually provided by the figure or character maker.
 The script runs in a panel [ T ] in the context of the the 3D Viewport window.

 Shaders-Addon requires Blender 2.76 **or greater** to run.
 Download the current version of Blender at: